mahroofpk/java-github-cicd-eks-terraform/bestpractices-challenges.md

 Security Practices followed
-1. Stored AWS credentials as secrets in github
+1. Stored AWS credentials as secrets in GitHub
-2. Saving the terraform state file in S3 repository
+2. Saved the terraform state file in the S3 repository
 3. Pushed the image to ECR Private Repository
-4. Scannning the docker image before code deploy and fail if Critical vulnerabilities found
+4. Scanning the docker image before the code deployed and fails if Critical vulnerabilities found

-For enhanced security, We can cofigure an EC2 instance as self-hosted runner and configure the AWS Credentials in that server.
-This way we can avoid expoiting credentials in cloud hosted runner.
+For enhanced security, We can configure an EC2 instance as a self-hosted runner and configure the AWS Credentials in that server.
+This way we can avoid exploiting Critical credentials in GitHub hosted runner.

 Challenges faced
 1. Github dynamic variable reuse between jobs.
-2. Runner reconfiguration required in different stages in github actions.
+2. Runner reconfiguration is required in different stages in GitHub actions.
 Ex.
-AWS login required to do in both CI and CD pipelines.
+AWS login is required to do in both CI and CD pipelines.
 3. Terraform module and latest EKS version contraints.
-4. To Identify right base image for docker with no Critical vulnerabilities.
+4. To Identify the right base image for docker with no Critical vulnerabilities.